３ＹＥＡＲ ＪＡＰＡＮＥＳＥ ＤＥＧＲＥＥ

 ★ After 2 semesters you're officially able to study abroad but still can't understand daily conversation, read the average manga etc. Class hasn't taught informal language yet and your

 "respectful language" (keigo) is almost nonexistant.
-I heavily recommend you take 3rd semester as well as self-study until you reach JLPT N2 level before going on exchange.
+I heavily recommend you take 3rd semester as well as self-study until you reach JLPT N2 level before going on exchange; more details below.

 ★ Ended with 14-17 students.
 4-5 had been